rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 Russell:

 >   The Greeks contributed, it is true, something else which proved of
->   more permanaent value to abstract thought: they discovered
+>   more permanent value to abstract thought: they discovered
 >   mathematics and the art of deductive reasoning.
 Geometry, in
 >   particular, is a Greek invention, without which modern science would
 >   have been impossible.
 But in connection with mathematics the
 >   one-sidedness of the Greek genius appears: it reasoned deductively from
 >   what appeared self-evident, not inductively from what had been observed.
->   Its amazing successes in the employment of this methd
+>   Its amazing successes in the employment of this method
 >   misled not only the ancient world, but the greater part of the modern
 >   world also.
 It has only been very slowly that scientific method, which
 >   seeks to reach principles inductively from observations of particular